-- d.
-The network manager is entitled to release the timetable data, train run data and the passenger train forecast in TSI TA185P of the railway undertaking to railway undertakings, station manager186s and managers of connected railway networks for the purpose of travel information services. - e.
+- manager is entitled189 to provide real-time train arrival and departure information (other than historical and tourist trains) to railroad companies, ticket vendors, tour operators and station operators. - e.
 The network manager is entitled to make the values of the information and performance indicators, as referred to Article 7.3 points a and b of the Concession, available to the concession authorities unless determined otherwise in the Access Agreement or Article 7.5 of the Concession.
 The network manager is not entitled to provide the concession authorities with the data underlying these values, as this concerns commercially sensitive data and the railway undertaking also qualifies this data as confidential in the sense of Article 6.1 point b. - f.
 The network manager is authorised to provide train flow information to its auxiliary persons, exclusively for use within the framework of the agreement concluded between the network manager and the auxiliary persons regarding the performance of work on the management of the railways, insofar as the auxiliary persons require that information within the context of the work on the management of the railways as assigned by the network manager.
 Infraspeed Maintenance B.V. is for the application of this article regarded as the auxiliary persons of the network manager. - 4.
 Provisions regarding information on other titleholders (third-party interest) - a.
 Titleholders will observe the confidentiality of any information acquired via the information systems of the network manager or consultations organised by the network manager about capacity allocation, train service handling and/or the company performance data of other titleholders.
 This information may not be used as evidence in legal procedures between the titleholder and other titleholders. - b.
 Titleholders accept that information on their capacity requests, capacity allocation, the train service handling and/or company performance data will via the information systems of the network manager become available to managers of connected railway networks and other titleholders who have accepted these General Terms & Conditions.